Tuesday, Nov 6, 2018, 10:00 am

 “To Charles and David Koch, politicians are just actors who are just a means to an end.
 They are looking for people who will just do what they ask them to,” Hertel-Fernandez says.
 “They are willing to work with anyone to pursue [their] agenda.”

 The Koch brothers and their political network are clearly focused on maintaining influence in Congress.
-But as we head into the polls today, political analysts and pundits are predicting a blue wave that might just thwart the Koch brothers’ attempt to keep control of the House.
+But Democrats thwarted the Koch brothers’ attempt to keep control of the House.

 Eric Bradach is an editorial intern for In These Times.